marcsulf/Image2CoCo3/README.md

 highly recommend it for creating and manipulating CoCo disk images and files.

 <h2>Libraries Needed</h2>
-Both python scripts require the following python libraries in order to work:
+Both command line scripts require the following python libraries in order to work:

 <dl>
   <dt><strong>numpy</strong></dt>